NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 13. To define an instance method as opposed to a static method in a local class, the `METHODS` statement is used instead of `CLASS-METHODS`. **Answer:** true.

+## Unit 5

+1. Which of the following statements copies the content of the source structure to the target structure, one component at a time? **Answer:** `MOVE-CORRESPONDING`.

+2. Which of the following statements is used for defining local structure types? **Answer:** `TYPES`.

+3. Which of the following specifications are required in the definition of an internal table? **Answer:** line type, primary key, table kind.

+4. Which of the following is used for adding a row into an internal table? **Answer:** `APPEND`.

 # In More Detail...

 ## Unit 1